Can Bearded Dragons Eat Spicy Mustard Greens?

 Mustard greens should not form part of the staple diet for these reptiles, and their consumption should therefore be limited in terms of both quantity and frequency.

-Additionally, because mustard greens can contain high levels of oxalic acid, it is wise to limit the amount offered within each meal: no more than one tablespoon per day would be sufficient for most adult lizards.
+Because mustard greens can contain high levels of oxalic acid, it is wise to limit the amount offered within each meal: no more than one tablespoon per day would be sufficient for most adult lizards.

 Feeding once every four days or fewer is recommended in order to reduce any negative effects that could arise from regular consumption.